 Benefits of a Sunburst (one of the Google Sheets Charts)

+Grouped Bar charts represent categorical data using rectangular bars.
 You can use the visualization design to compare individual data points relative to aggregate values.

 Benefits of a Grouped Bar Graph (one of the best Google Sheets Charts)

 Use this chart if your goal is to display the relative composition of key data points.
-You can also use the Stacked Bar in Google Sheets to display comparison insights into key data points.
+You can also use the Stacked Bar chart in Google Sheets to display comparison insights into key data points.

 The chart can save you time because it’s incredibly easy to read and interpret, even for non-technical audiences.